nathanvda/cocoon/README.markdown

 - html_options: extra html-options (see [`link_to`](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to)
   There are some special options, the first three allow to control the placement of the new link-data:
   - `data-association-insertion-traversal` : the jquery traversal method to allow node selection relative to the link. `closest`, `next`, `children`, etc. Default: absolute selection
-  - `data-association-insertion-node` : the jquery selector of the node.
+  - `data-association-insertion-node` : the jquery selector of the node as string, or a function that takes the `link_to_add_association` node as the parameter and returns a node.
 Default: parent node
   - `data-association-insertion-method` : jquery method that inserts the new data. `before`, `after`, `append`, `prepend`, etc. Default: `before`
   - `data-association-insertion-position` : old method specifying where to insert new data.
       - this setting still works but `data-association-insertion-method` takes precedence. may be removed in a future version.